pradeepgokul/notify/README.md

 Then `cd server`

-Run `npm run dev` for a HTTP server.
+Install the packages using `npm install` and run `npm run dev` for a HTTP server.

 ### Angular Server